-If the logical domain configuration information has been recovered by the recovery mode of Oracle VM Server for SPARC, the [degraded] keyword is added at the
+If the logical domain configuration information has been recovered by the recovery mode of Oracle VM Server for SPARC, the [degraded] keyword is added at the end of logical domain configuration information name, displayed by Booting config (Current).

 EXAMPLE 1 Display the logical domain configuration information set in PPAR-ID 0.